Caojunxu/AC-FPN/README.md

 ## Benchmarking

-Because of the proposed architecture, We have better performance on most of FPN-base method, especially on large objects.
+Because of the proposed architecture, We have better performance on most of FPN-base methods, especially on large objects.
 ![segmentation](pics/paper_result.png)

 This repo has released CEM module without AM module, but we can get higher performance than the implementation of pytorch in paper.